danieltjw/aifutures/README.md

 In most cases no.

-Most Narrow AIs like Large Language Models are good at roleplaying characters but do not have human-like intentions.
+Most Narrow AIs like current Large Language Models are good at roleplaying characters but do not have human-like intentions.

 There is a specific case of AGI that is interested enough in humans to attempt to communicate with us.
 This edge-case AGI will likely use a 'personality' and display 'emotions'.